 Characteristics & Basic Information-

 Peppermint essential oil is distilled from the entire plant: the leaves, flowers, and stems are all used during the distilling process.
 It also has some very strong and fresh aromas.
-The first thing that comes to mind, in fact, is candy canes and any person who smells quality peppermint oil will notice that it has a slight grassy, mint-like scent.
+The first thing that comes to mind, in fact, is candy canes and any person who smells quality peppermint oil will notice that it has a slightly grassy, mint-like scent.
 True peppermint oil will either be clear in color or have a pale-yellow or pale-olive color to it and it does not stain a perfume blotter.

 Records of the uses and preparation of peppermint were found in the oldest medical text, the Ebers papyrus.
 In Ancient Egypt, peppermint was used in a sacred incense and used as a ritual perfume.
 Later, it was used by Greeks and Romans would crown themselves with the aromatic plant during their feasts.
 They also used it to flavor their wines and sauces.
 Later in history, Aristotle referenced peppermint in his work as being an aphrodisiac.
 Alexander the Great discovered something similar; his soldiers were not allowed to have peppermint because it was believed to promote erotic thoughts and soldiers would lose the desire to fight.
 (Petersen, 2017)